eshaan-mehta/RemoveTube/client/README.md

 - Ensure you've completed the initial setup

 **Videos not being blocked:**
-- Verify your allowed topics are set correctly
+- Verify your allowed topics are set correctly in the session
 - Check if strict mode is enabled for more aggressive filtering
 - Try adding more specific keywords for your allowed content
-- Wait for AI models to load on first use (may take a moment)
+- Ensure the AI server is running on localhost:8001

-**AI models not loading:**
+**AI server not working:**
-- Ensure you have a stable internet connection for initial model download
+- Check that the server is running: `curl http://localhost:8001/health`
+- Restart the server: `python -m uvicorn main:app --host 0.0.0.0 --port 8001`
-- Check browser console for any error messages
+- Check browser console for connection error messages
-- Try refreshing the page if models fail to load
-- Extension will automatically fall back to keyword matching if AI fails
+- Extension will automatically fall back to keyword matching if server fails

+**Setup wizard not appearing:**
+- Clear session storage using: `clearRemoveTubeStorage()` in browser console
+- Refresh the YouTube page
+- Check that you're on the YouTube homepage

 ### Performance Tips

 - **Topic Optimization**: Use 3-7 well-chosen topics for best results
-- **First Load**: AI models download on first use - subsequent loads are instant
+- **Server Performance**: FastAPI server provides ~50ms response times
 - **Browser Performance**: Extension is optimized for minimal resource usage
-- **Model Caching**: AI models are cached locally for fast repeated use
+- **Session Storage**: Topics cleared automatically when leaving YouTube

 ## 🤝 Contributing